gushogg-blake/svelte-view-engine/readme.md

 `dir` (for use with `init`, see below): Pages directory (defaults to `"./pages"`).
 This should be the same as the "views" option in Express.

 `type` (for use with `init`, see below): File extension (defaults to `"html"`).
-It's recommended to use a different extension for pages and sub-components, so that svelte-render doesn't unnecessarily create pages for sub-components it finds in the pages directory (e.g. .html for pages and .svelte for sub-components).
+It's recommended to use a different extension for pages and sub-components, so that svelte-view-engine doesn't unnecessarily create pages for sub-components it finds in the pages directory (e.g. .html for pages and .svelte for sub-components).

 `init`: Find all pages (files of `type` in `dir`) and build them on startup.
 Defaults to `true`.
 This avoids waiting for initial compilation the first time you request each page.